Browning Auto Loaders

 The start of the range is easy enough.
 The A5 or Auto5 was made by FN and then Miroku for nigh on a hundred years, production ceasing in 1998.
 Scarcely believable but there it is, a mass market shotgun that could still sell almost a century after it was first designed.
 The A5 used the long recoil method of operation, and elsewhere on this site we mentioned that it was pig ugly

 From that promising start, things go downhill, a bit.
 Browning seem to design and market a bewildering multitude of guns, they give them a logical naming convention one minute then junk that for something else with the next gun, there seems to be little logical progression as the range develops.
 That may be true of other manufacturers, it is certainly true of Browning.
 And recent years have seen a blizzard of 'technical innovations', look at any two Browning catalogues a few years apart and you will see more and more new trademarked technologies being announced.
 Kinematic Drive, Inflex, DS chokes.
-Canon back boring etc. None of these really help you hit the clay any better than the previous set of 'gimmicks' for.... the gas piston, the barrel profile, the choke length, the recoil pad etc. etc. The Browning range of semi autos are a vivid illustration as to why you should never mix strong alcohol and marketing departments.
+Canon back boring etc. None of these really help you hit the clay any better than the previous set of 'gimmicks' for.... the gas piston, the barrel profile, the choke length, the recoil pad etc. etc. The Browning range of semi autos are a vivid illustration as to why you should never allow the marketing department to get their hands on strong alcohol.

 As far as we can divine, next in line after the Auto 5 was the Double Auto.
 A bit of an oddity, in that it was an auto loader with no magazine.
 One round went in the breech, the other was stored in the receiver under the bolt.
 Both rounds inserted into the gun via a left side loading port.
 So only two shots, hence I guess 'Double Auto'.
 The action was recoil operated, and by the look of the barrel design, it would have been short recoil, rather than the long recoil of the A5.
 Manufacturing was terminated in 1970 after almost 20 years of production.
 You'd think there might be a few being used around clay grounds, but we've never seen one, In fact they weren't a commercial success, with less than 70,000 being made.
 Somewhat oddly for a gun of this time, the receiver was supplied in a variety of different colours, and as far as we can tell it was one of the earliest if not the earliest guns to use alloy for the receiver, though there were two models, an alloy version and a steel version.